Crater Of Diamonds State Park ‘Superman’ Diamond Find For Teenage Boy

 “About an inch of rain fell on the plowed search area during the week.
 A heavy rain can uncover larger diamonds near the surface.
 Diamonds have a metallic-looking shine and are often easier to spot on top of the ground.”

-And if the weather had continued to be rainy, the baseball tournament might have been cancelled, and Kalel Langford’s Superman gem would belong to someone else.
+And if the weather had continued rainy, the baseball tournament might have been cancelled, and Kalel Langford’s Superman gem would belong to someone else.

 I love diamonds????????